BadIdeaFactory/the-emoji-compass/README.md

 To use the compass, the user sets the three needles to three symbols that frame the question she is posing, and then the alethiometer spins the needles to three symbols to provide a cryptic answer.
 This answer is truth, but must be carefully interpreted.

 I would like to create a mobile app that replaces the 36 alethiometer symbols with emoji.
-The answers the app returns to users' queries will be almost completely random, but shrouded in the symbology of the novels, it'll be really hard to prove that.
+The answers the app returns will be shrouded in the symbology of the novels.

 There's an emoji equivalent for each symbol on the compass.
 (Twitter's open sourced emoji collection may do it, but is two years out of date, so we may need to purchase the license to use Emoji One's updated collection).